Have you ever wanted to create a mock-up of how your Graphic Design will look on the package it’s destined to be printed on?

 After the conversion, go to ‘Filter – Blur Gallery – Tilt Shift’, and adjust the settings to make your Logos look like they’re blurring into the Distance.
 Since it’s a Smart Filter, you can go back and change your blur at any time.

-And that’s it for creating a packaging design mock-up in Photoshop!
+And that’s it for creating a product design mock-up in Photoshop!
 It’s a simple way to show your design work in Action.